CodingLawyersClub/template-backend/README.md

 - Fork this repo
 - Clone the fork
-- Create a file named `.env` file in the root directory.
+- Create a file named `.env` in the root directory.
 Copy and paste the following.
 We'll fit in later:

 ```
 COOKIE_SECRET=''